miguespinoza/log-analyzer/readme.md

   - count hits independetly of other filters
   - navigate to next - previous hit
 - timeline, see a time representation, with hability to highlight some times
+- notes: write notes of what some line means and see them floating or something

 ## missing features vs TAT